 lifestyle.
-The type of life a person leads based on energy and time use.
+The type of life a person leads including how you spend your time and use your energy.

 nutrients.
 The materials found in foods that are needed to build and repair body tissues and provide energy.

 nutrition.
 The study of nutrients and how the body uses them.